serokell/ariadne/docs/usage-gui.md

 accounts..." text right of "FROM" and a pop-up will appear, giving you the list of the current wallet's accounts along with their balances.
 Select desired accounts by clicking on their names and close the drop-down by clicking anywhere outside it.
-If you don't select any accounts, Cardano backend will select some based on default input selection strategy. **TODO** elaborate on this?
+If you don't select any accounts, Cardano backend will select some based on default input selection strategy.

 Remember that in Cardano you can not have a fraction of ADA less than 0.000001 (10⁻⁶).